veeshanr/veeshanr.github.io/pages/research.md

 **Peer-reviewed research articles:**

+[“Cloudy with a Chance of Munchies: Assessing the Impact of Recreational Marijuana Legalization on Obesity”] [15] (with Raymond March and Glenn Furton), *Health Economics*, forthcoming.

 [“Coproduction and the Crafting of Cognitive Institutions during the COVID-19 Pandemic”] [14] (with Pablo Paniagua), *Journal of Institutional Economics*, forthcoming.

 [“A Polycentric Approach for Pandemic Governance: Nested Externalities and Coproduction Challenges”] [13] (with Pablo Paniagua), *Journal of Institutional Economics*, forthcoming.